 – If you are seeking an authentic Indian restaurant with “the best naan in Seattle”, you should check out Nirmal’s in Pioneer Square.
 So comforting and yummy!

 – I saved the best for last.
 If I had to choose only ONE style of cuisine to eat for the rest of my life, it would be Mexican food — hands down.
 My list of favorite local Mexican spots includes: Barrio, Cantina Leña, Casco Antiguo, Mezcaleria Oaxaca, Red Star Taco Bar and Poquito’s (and yes, in that order – lol).
-Barrio has an awesome atmosphere, great food and excellent cocktails (plus, it’s the closest to where we live, so it’s that much better); Cantina Leña offers elevated Mexican food with a relaxed atmosphere; Casco Antiguo is elevated authentic; Mezcaleria Oaxaca is authentic AF; Red Star Taco Bar is Americanized, ultra casual, and affordable (Bonus: they have slushy margs on tap!); Poquito’s has a great space, yummy cocktails and is usually pretty easy to walk in and find a table for a smaller group.
+Barrio has an awesome atmosphere, great food and excellent cocktails (plus, it’s the closest to where we live, so it’s that much better); Cantina Leña offers elevated Mexican food with a relaxed atmosphere; Casco Antiguo is amazingly flavorful and authentic; Mezcaleria Oaxaca is authentic AF; Red Star Taco Bar is Americanized, ultra casual, and affordable (Bonus: they have slushy margs on tap!); Poquito’s has a great space, yummy cocktails and is usually pretty easy to walk in and find a table for a smaller group.

 Sweets: This last section of our favorite local spots is for those of you with a sweet tooth (but really, we recommend them even if you aren’t really into sweets — they’re THAT good):